Our Blog

-Summer Temperatures often 20 Degrees Hotter on a Roof
+Summer Temperatures Often 20 Degrees Hotter on a Roof

 OSHA has recently launched a campaign against heat-related illnesses especially for construction crews and roofers.
 “Every summer, dozens of fatalities are associated with heat,” said David Michaels, the Labor Department’s assistant secretary in charge of OSHA.
 “Water.
 Rest.
 Shade.
 The work can’t get done without them, and it’s important for all employers and workers to be aware of this.”